Considering an abortion

 Deciding if you want to have an abortion can be a difficult choice and every pregnant woman or person has the right to make their own choice about abortion.
 It is important to talk to your healthcare practitioner about your options as early in the pregnancy as possible.

 In Western Australia (WA), pregnant women and people have access to holistic, client-centred, and non-judgmental pregnancy choices and abortion care services.
-For more information on abortion services in WA visit HealthyWA website (external site).

 What is abortion?